Switch Emulators on Android Setup Guide

 Head to Overlay options > Toggle controls > Toggle all > OK.

-Head to Overlay options > FPS counter or Thermal indicator.
+Head to Overlay options > Show Performance Stats Overlay or Show Device Info Overlay.